 Each student will have an advisor, a member of the faculty in his or her major field or an advisor in the Center for Academic Success and Advisement (CASA), who will confer/ assist with all matters as desired by the student or made necessary by conditions.
 Counseling services by a licensed counselor are available for students with non-academic concerns.
 Contact the CASA for information and location of counseling services.
-Advisors are available to assist students and suggest means of vocational and educational adjustment.
+Advisors are available to assist students with career planing, enrollment, and transfer guidance.